-You have finally gotten your hands on an RTX 3080, indisputably one of the best GPUs on the market right now.
-It’s powerful and efficient while managing to maintain relatively low temperatures.
+You have finally gotten your hands on an RTX 3080, indisputably one of the finest GPUs on the market right now.
+It’s potent and efficient while managing to maintain relatively low temperatures.

-However, when you pull this graphics card out of its box, you suddenly realize how large and heavy it is compared to some mid-range or low-end GPUs.
+However, when you pull this graphics card out of its box, you suddenly realize how enormous and hefty it is compared to some mid-range or low-end GPUs.
 That is usually a good sign because higher weights usually mean higher quality materials, right?

 That’s often true, but additional weight could also cause GPU sag.
-“GPU sag” is a popular term among PC gamers and enthusiasts.
+“GPU sag” is a frequent term among PC gamers and enthusiasts.

 If you’re unfamiliar with this problem, let’s look at what it means, whether it is really a problem, and how you can fix it.